polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

-The default Substrate block production systems produce blocks at consistent intervals.
-This is the known as the target block time.
-Given this requirement, Substrate based blockchains are only be able to execute a limited number of extrinsics per block.
-The time it takes to execute an extrinsic may vary based on the computational complexity, storage complexity, hardware used, and many other factors.
+---
+title: Benchmark
+description:
+keywords:
+---

+To produce blocks at a consistent rate, Substrate limits the number of transactions executed per block.
+The time required to execute any particular extrinsic call to complete a transaction can vary and depends on a number of factors including the following:

+* Computational complexity.
+* Storage complexity.
+* Database read and write operations required.
+* Hardware used.

-We use generic measurement called [weight](/v3/concepts/weight) to represent how many extrinsics can fit into one block.
+As discussed in [Transactions, weights, and fees](/main-docs/fundamentals/tx-weight.fees/) called [weight](/v3/concepts/weight) to represent how many extrinsics can fit into one block.

 In Substrate, **10^12 weight units = 1 second**, or 1,000 weight units = 1 nanosecond.
 This is measured on specific reference hardware: Intel Core i7-7700K CPU with 64GB of RAM and an NVMe SSD.